We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-See this 2.08-carat fancy vivid yellow diamond.
+See this 2.08-carat fancy vivid yellow diamond from James Allen.
 A natural diamond with such an exquisite grade and hue is extremely rare, which is why it’s priced at $31,140.
-On the other hand, this lab diamond with the same color, intensity, clarity and carat is just $13,210.
+On the other hand, this lab diamond also from James Allen with the same color, intensity, clarity and carat is just $13,210.

 In general, smaller diamonds or fancy color diamonds with lighter hue are much more common and cheaper as a result.
 However, it’s less common to see low-grade lab-created diamonds, as they are created to fill the higher demand for high-grade, vivid yellow diamonds.

 Though lab-created diamonds cost less to buy, be aware that they also have significantly lower resale value.
 A lab-created diamond essentially carries no inherent value after purchase.
 A natural diamond tends to retain around 50% of its value, however.
 Natural diamond prices also traditionally rise, while lab diamond prices are falling at a quite alarming rate.

 As with any diamond purchase, the most important thing to consider is shopping with a reputable jeweler who sells diamonds certified by a top grading institute.
 We recommend looking for an IGI certification for lab diamonds.
 James Allen has a range of high-quality lab-created fancy color diamonds, which all come with an IGI certification.